Yelena3333/My-JMeter-skills/README.md

 4. Click Calculate

 Scenario 2:
-1. Enter random value2 (extracted from scenario 1) into the first field of Percentage Change calculator
+1. Enter value2 (extracted from scenario 1) into the first field of Percentage Change calculator
 2. Enter 35 into the first field of Percentage calculator
 3. Click Calculate